bob-swinkels/Web-scraper/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Thanks to **Paula Wabeke** for het creative input, and effective problem-solving during the creation of this program.

 ## License
 [MIT](LICENSE)